 BA, MMath

-I obtained my BA in Mathematics and MMath from Magdalen College.
+Zheneng Xie obtained his BA in Mathematics and MMath from Magdalen College.

-Upon graduating in 2019, I moved to Oxford where I am currently a DPhil student at the Statistics Department.
-Initially, I was a member of and taught at St Hugh’s college.
-In 2021 I joined Oriel College as the Graduate Teaching and Research Scholar in Mathematics and will be tutoring Mathematics for undergraduate students.
+Upon graduating in 2019, he moved to Oxford where he is currently a DPhil student at the Statistics Department.
+Initially, he was a member of and taught at St Hugh’s college.
+In 2021 he joined Oriel College as the Graduate Teaching and Research Scholar in Mathematics and will be tutoring Mathematics for undergraduate students.

-I am interested in random graphs and stochastic analysis, in particular the behaviour of large, directed graphs.
+Zheneng is interested in random graphs and stochastic analysis, in particular the behaviour of large, directed graphs.
 Many real-life situations can be modelled by graphs, and the inherent complexity of such situations makes viewing the graph as random a valuable technique.
 Much like how many real-life quantities behave like a bell curve when the sample size is large enough, when the graph is large enough it will start looking like some universal limiting object.
-Making such results formal and providing proof of them is the primary goal of my research project.
+Making such results formal and providing proof of them is the primary goal of his research project.

 Donderwinkel, S., & Xie, Z. (2021).
 Universality for the directed configuration model with random degrees: metric space convergence of the strongly connected components at criticality.
 Available at: https://arxiv.org/abs/2105.11434